roryogorman/Crafts-by-Ainhoa/README.md

 #### Returning Users
 * Returning Users may wish to examine the site more closely, understand how to contact & interact with the site owners.
 * They may be interested in subscribing to the site & so be kept aware of new products, blogs, etc.
-* They may wish to have increaed interaction with the site owners either through the site or through social media.
+* They may wish to have increased interaction with the site owners either through the site or through social media.

 #### Frequent Users
 * Frequent Users may be interested in purchasing products.
-* Frequent Users may wish to give reveiws & feedback to the Owners on the functionality of the site.
+* Frequent Users may wish to give reviews & feedback to the Owners on the functionality of the site.

 #### Site Owner
-* The site owner wishes to use the site to give a web presence to thier business, showcase their products and selling the merchandise.
+* The site owner wishes to use the site to give a web presence to their business, showcase their products and selling the merchandise.
 * The site owner wishes to have an easy-to-follow site that can be updated regularly with new products, new blogposts, new layouts, etc.
 * The site owner also would like to see clear links between the site and the various social media platforms.